What is Glycation?

 To this we can add the sugar-laden Western diet.
 Today, nearly every processed recipe found in the mass market grocery stores contains refined sugar.
 Even many processed organic foods contain organic cane syrup – a form of sugar that may not be as refined as white sugar, but is definitely refined, and stripped of the natural plant fibers in cane or beets.

 Today, many brands are trying to white-wash the massive refined sugar content of their products by calling their sugar content “all natural.”
 This is a deception, because nature in the form of fiber has been unnaturally stripped away from their refined sugar.
 This is hardly a “natural” proposition.
 Nature attaches sugars to complex fibers and nutrients in such a way that prevents them from easily attaching to proteins.
-Sugars that are cooked and stripped of their fibers become immediate glycation candidates within the body.
+Refined sugars cooked and stripped of their fibers become immediate glycation candidates within the body.

 Glycation is linked to food allergies

 In 2010, researchers from France’s University of Burgundy confirmed that protein or lipid glycation produced by modern food manufacturers is associated with food allergies.
+Food allergies are increasing among children.

 As our digestive system combines these sugars with proteins, many of the glycated proteins are identified as foreign by IgA, or IgE antibodies in immune-burdened or inflammatory intestines.
 Why are they considered foreign?
 Because, as we’ve mentioned, glycated proteins and their AGE end products damage blood vessels, tissues, brain cells and also stimulate cancerous cells.
 So the immune system is simply trying to protect us from our own diet!

-There is no surprise that glycation among foods-and the glycation that occurs within the body as a result of the heavy consumption of refined proteins and sugars-is connected with the increase of allergies among Western societies over the past few decades.
+There is no surprise that glycation among foods-and the glycation that occurs within the body as a result of the heavy consumption of refined proteins and refined sugars is connected with the increase of allergies among Western societies over the past few decades.
 This has occurred with the increased consumption of overly-processed foods and manufacturing processes that pulverize and strip foods of their fiber; and blend denatured proteins and sugars using heating processes.

 We should note that a healthy type of natural glycation also takes place in the body to produce certain nutrient combinations.
 Unlike the glycation produced by food manufacturers, this type of glycation is driven by the body’s enzyme processes, resulting in molecules and end products the body uses and recognizes.
 When glycation is driven by the body’s own enzyme processes, it is technically called glycosylation.